 Bankruptcy is never an easy time, but the biggest myth associated with it is that it will be the end of your financial future and this couldn't be further from the truth.
 This is typically something that is continually uttered in popular media and bankruptcy is in place to help those that are in a financial emergency find their footing again.
 Below you will find some of the most common myths associated with bankruptcy.

 What other myths have you heard about bankruptcy?
 Contact us online or give us a call at (888) 298-1041.

-Myth 3: All my debts will be discharged if I file bankruptcy.
+Myth 1 - All my assets will be taken once I file

 Proven & Personalized Bankruptcy Representation from Sapinski Law Office, S.C.

 Bankruptcy is confusing.
 The process is complicated, and there is a great deal of misinformation out there.
 As an experienced Milwaukee bankruptcy attorney with 20 years of legal practice to my name, I am familiar with the proper way to pursue bankruptcy and can help you separate truth from urban legend.
 I love what I do because it allows me to help people every day.
 If you are working with me to achieve financial freedom, you can rest easy knowing that you are in good hands.

 Contact Sapinski Law Office, S.C. for more information and to enjoy a free case consultation.
 We help clients in Milwaukee County, West Allis, Greenfield, Wauwatosa, New Berlin, and Brookfield.

 Introduction to Sapinski Law Office

 Get to know Attorney Sapinski and how he will work with you to achieve a better financial future.